Tommy Lapid: Biography

 Lapid was born in Novi Sad, Kingdom of Yugoslavia (modern-day Serbia), to a family of Hungarian Jewish descent.
 His family was seized by the Nazis and deported to the Budapest Ghetto.
-His father, Dr. Bela (Meir) Lampel, a lawyer and Zionist leader, was deported to Mauthausen concentration camp, where he was murdered.
-His grandmother Hermione was murdered in Auschwitz.
+His father, Dr. Béla (Meir) Lampel, a lawyer and Zionist leader, was deported to Mauthausen concentration camp, where he was murdered.
+His grandmother Hermina was murdered in Auschwitz.
 Lapid and his mother were rescued by Raoul Wallenberg in Budapest.
 They survived the war and moved to Israel in 1948 where he worked at the Hungarian-language Israeli paper Új Kelet with Rudolf Kasztner.
 After serving as a radio operator in the Israel Defense Forces between 1950 and 1953, Lapid graduated with a law degree from Tel Aviv University in 1957.
-He married Shulamit Lapid, an acclaimed novelist; they had three children.
+He married Shulamit Giladi, an acclaimed novelist; they had three children.
 Their son, Yair Lapid, is the chairman of the political party Yesh Atid, which became the second-biggest party in the 2013 Israeli elections, and was a columnist and television host.
 Yair became Prime Minister of Israel on 1 July 2022.
 Tommy and Shulamit's youngest daughter, Merav, is a clinical psychologist.
 Their elder daughter, Michal, was killed in a car accident in 1984.

 Media career

 Lapid started out as a journalist for the Israeli Hungarian-language newspaper Új Kelet.
 Later, he was hired by the mainstream daily Maariv, where he became an influential publicist, and went on to become director-general of the Israel Broadcasting Authority and chairman of the Cable TV Union.
 He was also the founding editor of Israeli women's magazine At, as well as a successful playwright.

 In the 1990s Lapid was a regular guest on the political talk show Popolitika aired on Channel 1 which often turned into a shouting match; later on he moved to the Channel 2 talk show, Politika.

+In October 1994, on a Canada AM TV show interview with ex-Mossad agent Victor Ostrovsky, journalist Valerie Pringle spoke by phone with Lapid regarding recent inflammatory comments he had made on Popolitika regarding Ostrovsky and his latest book, "The Other Side of Deception."
+Lapid reiterated his earlier comments that he felt Ostrovsky was a traitor to Israel and hoped that "there will be a decent Jew in Canada who can assassinate him for us."

 Lapid was awarded the Sokolov Award, Israel's top award in journalism, in 1998, for his weekly radio show.